ctrine/auth/README.md

 let app = express()

-// Session is required to store the user data and identify authentication steps. app.use(session())
+// Session is required to store the user data and authentication steps. app.use(session())

 app.use(